 This Mary to Feminism

 Islamic Mary is also under a lot of pressure to be ambassador to feminism.
 The Quran has so far provided very few examples of women.
 As the only named woman of the Quran, Mary has to bear the lion’s burden of proving to feminism that the Quran sees value in the lives, experiences, and roles of women.
 And there are positives to look at.
 God provides for Mary and shows preference for her, expressing His favor to her in the Quran and taking issue with those who mock her claim of virginity.
-Mary is consecrated for religious service, an explicit break from expected gender roles (remember that her mother pauses as to whether she can consecrate a girl, but does so with God’s blessing).
+Mary is consecrated for religious service, an explicit break from expected gender roles (remember that her mother pauses as to whether she can consecrate a girl, but then does so with God’s blessing).
 A few minority scholars in Islam categorize Mary as a prophet, since God sends to her an angel to communicate as he does with other prophets.
-Back in ali ‘Imran her close connection with God inspires Zechariah to take his needs before God.
-The Quran portrays her labor as this heroic event, so painful and difficult that she wishes for death, but full of purpose and reward.
+Back in ali ‘Imran her close connection with God inspires Zechariah to take his needs before God and results in John the Baptist.
+The Quran portrays Mary’s labor as this heroic event, so painful and difficult that she wishes for death, but full of purpose and reward.
 This puts a positive value on the quintessentially female experience of childbearing.
-Her lack of need for a husband denies that a woman’s main role is to please men.
+Her lack of need for a husband denies that a woman must live for marriage.
 The Muslim community respects Mary enough that they named this surah after her when it could’ve easily been called after Zechariah.
 Standing alone, Mary is a positive character in the Quran and her presence is a net plus.
 However, elements of her story are lessened or become problematic when combined with broader contexts.

-I said the Quran has given us few examples of women and let’s consider those examples: Mary, ‘Imran’s wife, Abraham’s wife, Al-ʕAziiz’s wife, and the Egyptian women.
+I said the Quran has given us few examples of women, so let’s consider those examples: Mary, ‘Imran’s wife, Abraham’s wife, and the Egyptian women which includes Al-ʕAziiz’s wife.
 Three of those women’s stories are centered around birthing babies.
-Mary’s story is diminished by being surrounded by other women whose only contribution to the Quran’s narratives is in giving birth to children, so that her story instead reinforces a meta-narrative of women’s only place in history being their role in childbearing.
+Mary’s story is diminished by being surrounded by other women whose only contribution to the Quran’s narratives is in giving birth to children, so that her story instead reinforces a meta-narrative of women’s central place in history being their role in childbearing.
 Mary’s pregnancy furthermore comes without her consent being displayed, with God disrupting her expectations for her own life drastically and without forewarning.
 Her pregnancy gets framed as a reward for her virtue, and this has sad accidental implications for other childless women who feel like they aren’t fulfilling their purpose as set up in their religious models.

 Also, it bothers me that Jesus doesn’t defend his mother’s character either, and talks about himself instead.